-Book and tax basis differences relating to stockholder distributions and other permanent book and tax differences are reclassified among the Company's capital accounts.
+In accordance with GAAP, book and tax basis differences relating to distributions to stockholders and other permanent book and tax differences are reclassified to capital in excess of par.
 In addition, the character of income and gains to be distributed is determined in accordance with income tax regulations that may differ from GAAP.